Kayaking Calendar: lessons, clinics and events

 Register

 This weekend course will teach all of the skills required to get on the water and more.
 This course is ideal for beginners or lapsed paddlers who need a refresher.
-Amongst things you will learn are different paddle strokes, how to self-rescue, day trip planning and local trip options.
+Amongst things you will learn are different paddle strokes, how to do a wet exit & self-rescue, day trip planning and local trip options.
 It will be delivered by a certified Paddle Canada instructor.

 Lessons will start on the hour - please arrive a bit early.
 We will start on land and have an opportunity to change into wetsuits before we launch.